 Vienna Philharmonic & Suntory Music Aid Fund

-We are expanding many of these activities from the aid given to music activities provided together with the Vienna Philharmonic Orchestra and Concerts for Children in disaster affected areas to mentoring of junior orchestras and musical remembrances.
+We are expanding many of these activities from the Music Aid Award that issues grants to music activities provided together with the Vienna Philharmonic Orchestra to Concerts for Children in disaster-affected areas and mentoring of junior orchestras and musical remembrances.

 SUNTORY FOUNDATION FOR LIFE SCIENCES

-Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Foundation for Life Sciences 1979 as the Suntory Institute for Bioorganic Research.
-The Institute promotes research and disseminating academics of life science and its fusional area of bioorganic science.
-It currently nurtures university professors and other researchers that play active roles on the frontline.
+Preceded by the Institute of Food Chemistry which was established in 1946 to improve the health and nutrition of the Japanese people, the name was changed to Suntory Institute for Bioorganic Research (SUNBOR) in 1979 and Suntory Foundation for Life Sciences in 2011.
+The Foundation promotes research and disseminating academics of life science and its fusional area of bioorganic science.
+It has produced many university professors and other researchers that play active roles on the frontline.

-We engage in research activities for the purpose of promoting collaborative research with research institutions such as universities while unveiling the mechanisms of life emphasizing molecules by positioning our own research into structural biology, organic chemistry, and molecular biology as points of integration for dissimilar fields.
-It also operates an analysis center to aid research by universities, aiding new researchers, grants for graduate students, aid for promoting research such as aiding academic meetings as well as research and educational support through the launch of courses cooperating with graduate schools and projects to research the development of human resource development such as system of doctoral guest researcher.
-It also operates analysis center to aid research by universities, aiding new researchers, grants for graduate students, aid for promoting research such as aiding academic meetings, system of doctoral guest researcher, educational support for universities, and other activities to train researchers.
+We engage in research activities for unveiling the mechanisms of life emphasizing molecules using the keywords "metabolism","biomembrane", and "signalling" by positioning our own research into structural biology, organic chemistry, and molecular biology as points of integration for dissimilar fields.
+Collabolative research with research institutions such as universities is also promoted.
+It also operates analysis center to aid research by universities.
+SUNBOR GRANT for young researchers, SUNBOR SCHOLARSHIP for graduate students, aiding academic meetings, system of postdoctoral fellow, educational support for universities, and other activities to train researchers are also operated.

-The wide ranging event went beyond the borders of the region and surpassed generations with the participation of 10,000 people of all ages from elementary school students to people in the silver years of their life with the expansion of the lesson venue as an opportunity to experience the joy of singing and the excellence of classical music.
+The wide ranging event went beyond the borders of the region and surpassed generations with the participation of 10,000 people of all ages and nationalities with the expansion of the lesson venue as an opportunity to experience the joy of singing and the excellence of classical music.

-In 2011 to 2013, Tohoku venue, which was linked live with the Osaka-jyo Hall, was also set as a part of an activity to support the recovery from the Great East Japan Earthquake.
-In 2014, 150 people from Iwate, Miyagi and Fukushima prefectures were invited to the Osaka-jyo Hall.
+In 2011 to 2013, Tohoku venue, which was linked live with the Osaka-jo Hall, was also set as a part of an activity to support the recovery from the Great East Japan Earthquake.
+In 2014, 150 people from Iwate, Miyagi and Fukushima prefectures were invited to the Osaka-jo Hall.